 Smashed chickpea & avs picnic sandwich

-One of my ultimate picnic sandwiches combines two of my favourite ingredients: avs and chickpeas.
+One of my favourite picnic sandwiches combines two of my favourite ingredients: avs and chickpeas.
 I mean, that’s a protein powerhouse right there!
-I love the creamy and chunky textures of these two superstars, with some added spring onion, torn herbs and lemon juice for zest and freshness.
+I love the creamy and chunky textures of these two superstars, with some added spring onion, fresh herbs and lemon juice for zest and freshness.

 Sandwiches are great to pack for picnics, and they don’t have to be boring!
 You can use a seed loaf, rye bread, rolls, pitas or flat breads for the base.
-Easy to make and even easier to transport in a picnic basket or back pack, it’s no wonder the humble sandwich is a favourite for al-fresco eating across the world.
+Easy to make and even easier to transport in the picnic basket, it’s no wonder the humble sandwich is a favourite for al-fresco eating across the world.

 You can buy your own bread of choice at the supermarket or bakery, but for this recipe I made a quick pita bread using self raising flour and plain yoghurt.